marthoc/docker-deconz/README.md

 ### Configuring Raspbian for RaspBee

-By default, Raspbian configures a login shell over serial (tty); you must disable this and enable the serial port hardware to allow RaspBee to work.
+By default, Raspbian enables Bluetooth and configures a login shell over serial (tty); you must disable BT, disable the tty, and enable the serial port hardware to allow RaspBee to work properly under Docker.

 On a fresh install of Raspbian:
+1. `echo 'dtoverlay=pi3-disable-bt' | sudo tee -a /boot/config.txt`
-1. `sudo raspi-config`
+2. `sudo raspi-config`
-2. Select `Interfacing Options`
+3. Select `Interfacing Options`
-3. Select `Serial`
+4. Select `Serial`
-4. “Would you like a login shell to be accessible over serial?”
+5. “Would you like a login shell to be accessible over serial?”
 Select `No`
-5. “Would you like the serial port hardware to be enabled?”
+6. “Would you like the serial port hardware to be enabled?”
 Select `Yes`
-6. Exit raspi-config and reboot
+7. Exit raspi-config and reboot

 ### Gotchas / Known Issues